brilliantlabsAR/docs/monocle/monocle.md

 ### Flash

 The Flash IC used is the [Winbond W25Q80EWUXIE](https://www.winbond.com/hq/support/documentation/levelOne.jsp?__locale=en&DocNo=DA00-W25Q80EW).
-It's an 8Mb serial Flash and is connected to the FPGA and nRF52 via an SPI bus.
+It's an 1 megabyte (8 megabits) serial Flash and is connected to the FPGA and nRF52 via an SPI bus.

 ### RAM

 The RAM ICs used are the [AP Memory APS256XXN](https://www.apmemory.com/wp-content/uploads/APM_PSRAM_OPI_Xccela-APS256XXN-OBRx-v1.0-PKG.pdf).
-A total of 512Mb of memory is addressable, and can be accessed at up to 800Mb/s in DDR mode.
+A total of 64 megabytes (512 megabits) of memory is addressable, and can be accessed at up to 800Mb/s in DDR mode.

 ---